 Home to an incredible Incan legacy, Cusco has some of the richest heritage in Latin America and is a UNESCO World Heritage Site.

 The tour will include visits to the Plaza de Armas, once the heart of the Incan capital of Huacaypata; and Qoricancha, the temple of the sun.
-Head just out of town to the ruins of Sacsayhuaman, an old Incan fortress overlooking the city.
-This afternoon you have as time at leisure.
-This day is at altitude.
+Head just out of town to the ruins of Sacsayhuaman and Puka Pukara, the